ififrank2013/month-one-assessment/README.md

-# TechCorp AWS Infrastructure Deployment
+# Deploying AWS Infrastructure with Terraform

 This repository contains Terraform configuration files to deploy a highly available web application infrastructure on AWS for TechCorp.